 Because one of my all-time favorite activity I’ve done for this blog was a snorkeling tour in Silfra (I was kind of scared though but it was so worth it) I was also intrigued to find this combo tour that combines the snorkel and the Golden Circle tour (since Silfra is in Þingvellir, which is the first stop on the Golden Circle).
 There are cheaper options available of this combo but you do the Golden Circle bit on a big bus on those ones.
 This tour is very small and much more intimate.

 For those hard to please

-In the end it all depends on your interests and how much money you have to play with which tour is best for you.
-If you are going to be a lot of day tours it might be worth splurging on one or two special ones and then save by doing cheap versions of the rest of your tours.
-Even if the guide is horrible and your bus is full of smelly sad people you are still going to see Iceland’s most famous tourist attractions.
+In the end, it all depends on your interests and how much money you have to play with which tour is best for you.
+If you are going to be doing a lot of day tours it might be worth splurging on one or two special ones and then save by doing cheap versions of the rest of your tours.
+Even if the guide is horrible and your bus is full of smelly sad people (or whatever reasons you might have for not wanting to do a big bus tour) you are still going to see Iceland’s most famous tourist attractions.